Online Safety

 If they have been asked for such information, they should always check with their parent or other trusted adult before providing such details.
 It is also important that they understand why they must take a parent or trusted adult with them if they meet someone face to face whom they have only previously met online.

 Children and young people should be warned about the risks of taking sexually explicit pictures of themselves and sharing them on the internet or by text.
 It is essential, therefore, that young people understand the legal implications and the risks they are taking.
 The initial risk posed by sexting or sharing nudes and semi-nudes may come from peers, friends and others in their social network who may share the images.
 However, once an image has been sent, it can then be shared with others or posted online.
-The Criminal Justice and Courts Act (2015) introduced the offence of Revenge Porn where intimate images are shared with the intent to cause distress to the specific victim.

 Where young people are voluntarily sending/sharing sexual images or content with one another the Police are likely to use the 'outcome 21' recording code.
 This allows the Police to record a crime as having happened but for no formal criminal justice action to be taken.
 Crimes recorded this way are unlikely to appear on future records or checks, unless the young person has been involved in other similar activities which may indicate they are at risk.